renovatebot/renovate/docs/usage/bazel.md

 If no registries are specified, it will default to the [Bazel Central Registry](https://github.com/bazelbuild/bazel-central-registry).
 If you do not set any custom registries, Renovate defaults to the [Bazel Central Registry](https://github.com/bazelbuild/bazel-central-registry).

-The following are some important points about Renovate's Bazel registry discovery:
+Here are some important points about Renovate's Bazel registry searches.
+Renovate will:

-- Renovate will use all `--registry` flag values found in a workspace's `.bazelrc` file or any files transitively imported by the `.bazelrc` file.
+- use _all_ `--registry` flag values found in a workspace's `.bazelrc` file
+- use any files that are transitively imported by a `.bazelrc` file
-- Renovate will only use `--registry` flag values that are not associated with [a configuration](https://bazel.build/run/bazelrc#config).
+- only use `--registry` flag values that are not associated with [a configuration](https://bazel.build/run/bazelrc#config)
-- Renovate will query the registries in the order that they are found in the bazlerc files.
+- query the registries in the order that they are found in the `.bazelrc` file

-#### Example: Multiple bazelrc Files
+#### Example: multiple `.bazelrc` files

-In the following example, there is a `.bazelrc` file that imports a file called `.registry.bazelrc`.
+In this example, there is a `.bazelrc` file which imports another file called `.registry.bazelrc`.
-Each of these files contains `--registry` values.
+Both those files have `--registry` values:

 ```
 # -------------